itonaofumi/pcc/README.md

 ## Setup for KORG nanoKontrol2
 1. Install the [driver and editor](http://www.korg.com/jp/support/download/product/0/159/#software) for the nanoKONTROL2.
-2. Transfer the nanoKONTROL2.nktrl2_data in pcc directory.
+2. Transfer the nanoKONTROL2.nktrl2_data to the nanoKONTROL2.

 ## How to use
 1. Launch midi_sender application